Cape Codder (NH train): History

 During World War II the New Haven suspended the Night Cape Codder, and from 1943 to 1945 it also suspended the Islander and Neptune trains.
 The Day Cape Codder was suspended during 1945 when railroad equipment was needed for transporting returning soldiers.
-The Day Cape Codder and Neptune returned in 1946 and the nighttime train returned for the summer 1948 season.
-The Neptune and the Night Cape Codder only operated on Fridays eastbound and Sundays westbound.New Haven Railroad timetable, June 2, 1946, Tables 29, 30 The Night Cape Codder for most of its years had the open sections and private bedrooms.
+The Day Cape Codder and Neptune returned in 1946, while the Night Cape Codder and its sleeper cars returned for the summer 1948 season.

+The Neptune and the Night Cape Codder only operated on Fridays eastbound and Sundays westbound.
+The Night Cape Codder for most of its years had the open sections and private bedrooms.
 By summer, 1955 the train included modern roomettes as well.

-In 1958 the New Haven Railroad drew down its southeastern Massachusetts operations.
-This would include its Cape Cod operations too.
+The New Haven ended all Old Colony Division passenger service on July 1, 1959, when the state of Massachusetts did not resume a temporary subsidy.
+New York–Cape Cod service did not operate that summer.
 However, for the 1960 to 1964 summer seasons, the Day Cape Codder and the Neptune would return.

-New York - Cape Cod service, provided by Amtrak would return briefly in the 1980s and 1990s as the namesake train.
+Amtrak operated the New York–Cape Cod Cape Codder, similar to the New Haven's service, from 1986 to 1996.